 The typical reaction by locals and visitors is: "Have you tasted and smelled it?
 It can't be good."

-So what’s the truth?
+So what's the truth?
 Are there any risks and what can you do to improve quality and taste?
-The short answer is that although there may be some risks with drinking tap water but bottled water is worse.
-Find out why below and what is the best alternative.
+In this article we straighten out the facts.

 Where does the tap water in Barcelona come from?

 Tap water in Barcelona comes from two rivers, Ter and Llobregat.
 In addition to this Barcelona has one of Europe's largest desalinization plants with a capacity of up to 20% of the cities demand.
 The salt water plant was constructed after water shortage back in 2008 in Barcelona but not used much since it's expensive to operate.